andyhawkes/andyhawkes.co.uk/blog/2025-06-25-another-midlife-crisis.md

 And yet I still find myself wondering if there's something I am missing.

-If I follow in the footsteps of my father and his father before him, my heart will give up beating when I am 71 — for those keeing count so far, that would mean I have 21 years and change to go.
+If I follow in the footsteps of my father and his father before him, my heart will give up beating when I am 71 — for those keeping count so far, that would mean I have 21 years and change to go.

 That leads to some further realisations:

+* If I wanted to have an accurate mid-life crisis I should have been doing it 15 years ago.
 * Given that the state pension won't kick in for me until I hit 67, that would give me a mere 4 years of state-funded retirement after 46 years of working life, which is a pretty shitty return on investment!
-* I want to retire earlier or have a decent time of it I had better make sure my personal pension pot is as healthy as possible!
+* If I want to retire earlier or have a decent time of it I had better make sure my personal pension pot is as healthy as possible!
-* If I wanted to have an accurate mid-life crisis I should have been doing it 15 years ago.
 * If I'm going to significantly out-live my forebears and make this a mathematically accurate mid-life crisis then I'll need to live to 100
 * Bloody hell, I really am going to need that pension pot, aren't I?!?